New York Geology: Explore a Billion Years of Earth's History

 Credit: USGS, Manhattan Schist exposed at The Lake in Central Park

-Where to See the Rocks
+Where to See New York City's Bedrock

 Manhattan